apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

 details preferences that only apply to BlackBerry 10 builds.
 See The config.xml File for information on global configuration options.

 * `ChildBrowser`: Disables child browser windows.
-By default, when the content attempts to open a resource in a new window or tab (by using window.open(), or by specifying `_blank` as the target of an anchor), the WebWorks app will open a secondary browser window to display the resource.
-This feature is enabled by default.
-The value must specify `disable` to prevent the above actions from occuring.
+By default, apps launch a secondary browser window to display resources accessed via `window.open()` or by specifying a `_blank` anchor target.
+Specify `disable` to override this default behavior.

         <preference name="childBrowser" value="disable"/>